 There may be a gap between your planning and treatment appointments.
 This is so that planning calculations and checks can be made to ensure you have a safe and appropriate treatment.

-There are several types of machines used for giving radiotherapy and the radiographer will explain you exactly what's going to happen during the procedure.
+There are several types of machines used for giving radiotherapy and the radiographer will explain to you exactly what's going to happen during your procedure.

-The radiographers will position your carefully on the treatment couch using the marks and measurements from your planning sessions.
+The radiographers will position you carefully on the treatment couch using the marks and measurements from your planning sessions.
 You will be asked to keep still and breathe normally.